gkjohnson/three-mesh-bvh/README.md

     // If true the bounds tree is generated progressively as the tree is used allowing
     // for a fast initialization time and memory allocation as needed but a higher memory
     // footprint once the tree is completed.
+The initial raycasts are also slower until the
+    // tree is built up.
     // If false then the bounds tree will be completely generated up front and packed into
     // an array buffer for a lower final memory footprint and long initialization time.
     lazyGeneration: true